rajeshdewan/-DevOps-Course-Starter/README.md

 poetry run pytest test_viewmodel.py

 2) Running Integration tests
 a.
-Place test file test_trello.py in test folder and run  poetry run pytest test_trello.py This test should fail
-b.
 Mock the test and place test file test_trello_mock.py in test folder and run  poetry run pytest test_trello_mock.py Based on current assertions in the test, this should pass

 3) Testing end to end with Selenium